hkhanna/django-base/USAGE.md

 - a User is removed from or leaves an org; or
 - an org is deleted.

+You must not assume that a `user` has an org or that `request.org` is not None.

 ### Org-related Settings

 There are 2 types of settings, settings for an `Org` (`OrgSetting`) and settings for an `OrgUser` (`OrgUserSetting`).